booleanbites/houzi-doc/_docs/app-setup/change_theme.md

 order: 2
 ---

+> **Note**: You can use Houzi Config Builder to configure the theme via desktop app.

 Open the file
 ```
 houzi > packages > houzi_package > lib > files > app_preferences > app_preferences.dart